 Amazon's service offers a good selection of 4K films and TV shows.
-You'll find TV shows, including many Amazon Originals shows such as The Grand Tour, Alpha House Season 2, Mad Dogs, Transparent and Red Oaks, all available in 4K and all included in the Prime price.
+You'll find TV shows, including Amazon Originals such as The Man in the High Castle, The Grand Tour, Alpha House Season 2, Mad Dogs, Transparent and Red Oaks, all available in 4K and all included in the Prime price.
 Mozart in the Jungle, The Grand Tour and Red Oaks are also available to stream with High Dynamic Range (HDR).

-Films available to stream include The Amazing Spider-Man 2, Moneyball and The Da Vinci Code - these are on a pay-as-you-go basis.
-Rental prices start at 99p, though £6.99 is more standard (not all films can be rented).
-To buy, you're looking at between £4.99 and £13.99.
+Films available to stream include The Amazing Spider-Man 2, Moneyball and The Da Vinci Code - all on a pay-as-you-go basis.
+Rental prices start at £1, though £7 is more standard (not all films can be rented).
+To buy, you're looking at between £5 and £14.

 How to watch 4K on YouTube

-But, as with HEVC/H.265, VP9 needs compatible hardware - i.e. a 4K screen - to watch.
-Most PCs nowadays should support the VP9 codec, but it's something to keep an eye out for if you're buying a new one.
+But, as with HEVC/H.265, VP9 needs compatible hardware (ie. a 4K screen) to watch it on.
+Most new PCs should support the VP9 codec, but it's something to keep an eye out for.

 If you don't have a compatible display, the video will be downsampled to the maximum output of your monitor.

 Where else can you stream 4K video?